WildernessLabs/Documentation/docs/Meadow/Release_Notes/Roadmap/index.md

  * **IO Direct-Memory-Access (DMA)** - DMA will add a significant performance increase for interrupts and bus operations, especially when large amounts of data are pushed over SPI.
  * **DMA2D/Hardware Accelerated 2D Graphics** - In additional to general DMA, the F7 chip has hardware accelerated graphics operations that we'd like to expose to provide faster 2D drawing capabilities.
  * **Frequency Timer** - We already have PWM output exposed, but we'd also like to expose the F7's ability to sample incoming frequencies.
 This can be used for hall sensors, and the like.
- * **Low Power Timer/Pulse Counter** - The F7 also has the ability to count pulses, even when in low-power mode, and we'd like to expose this as a specalized port.
+ * **Low Power Timer/Pulse Counter** - The F7 also has the ability to count pulses, even when in low-power mode, and we'd like to expose this as a specialized port.
  * **Quadrature Encoding/Capture-Compare** - While rotary encoders work excellent today, we'd like to expose the underlying quadrature encoding functionality to have realtime support for encoding motors running at high speed.
  * **UART over USB** - Currently, we use UART/Serial over USB for deployment, debugging, etc., but we'd like to expose a second UART over USB channel so that user applications can communicate with a USB host via UART/serial.
  * **Inter-IC Sound (I2S)** - The F7 has advanced support for I2S, which provides a bus interface for sound input and output.
 We'd like to expose this as a specialized port.